By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 - And more...

 - Did you make something cool?
 Let me know.
-Send an email to andreas@andreas.com
+Make a screenshot of your app and send me an email to andreas@andreas.com